 The OJ Simpson murder case is never far from popular culture.
-With the 20th anniversary of the killings in 2014, and a new FX miniseries about the murders and trial debuting in 2016, it's worth diving into some creepy OJ Simpson facts.
+With the 20th anniversary of the killings in 2014, and the 2016 FX miniseries about the murders and trial, it's worth diving into some creepy OJ Simpson facts.
 Simpson's behavior before, during, and after the trial is some of the strangest and most compelling in modern history - and much of it was really, really creepy.

 The special was supposed to air congruently with his book release "If I Did It," but when the book wasn't immediately published due to a legal battle with Goldman's father, the special never surfaced.

 Simpson knew Kim's parents, Kris and Robert Kardashian, for years even before his trial.
 He also seems to have a pretty intense crush on Kim - who is half his age (not to mention married and a mother of two).
-Sources say while OJ served a his prison term for a 2008 robbery in Nevada, he talked about her constantly, demanded silence when her show was on, and decorated his prison walls with pictures of her from Playboy.
+Sources say while OJ served a his prison term for a 2008 robbery in Nevada, he talked about her constantly and decorated his prison walls with pictures of her from Playboy.

 One anonymous source quoted him as once saying "Kim likes black ball players, I am a Hall of Famer - and I still have my Heisman award,” - a dig at ex-boyfriend Reggie Bush, who returned his 2005 award.
 Whether or not this is true or just tabloid nonsense is anyone's guess.